ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 The ``jcb`` task generates :term:`JEDI` configuration YAML files using JCB and information provided in the ``land_analysis.xml`` file (e.g., DA algorithm, cycle dates).
 The template file `jcb-base_snow.yaml.j2 <https://github.com/ufs-community/land-DA_workflow/blob/develop/parm/jedi/jcb-base_snow.yaml.j2>`_ is filled in using information from ``land_analysis.xml`` during the ``jcb`` task.
 This produces the ``jcb-base_snow.yaml`` file, which points to files containing information on geometry, time window, background, driver, local ensemble DA, and/or output increment.
 This information is used as input to create a YAML file (``jedi_<algorithm>_snow.yaml``, where ``<algorithm>`` is ``letkf-oi`` or ``3dvar``) containing detailed algorithm-specific information.
 These two files (``jcb-base_snow.yaml`` and ``jedi_<algorithm>_snow.yaml``) form the basis of the DA system configuration in the Land DA System.

-..
-COMMENT: Or from land_analysis.yaml? ^

 .. figure:: https://raw.githubusercontent.com/wiki/ufs-community/land-DA_workflow/images/jcb.png
    :width: 50%

    Outline of the JCB Task

 The ``jcb`` task stores these files in the ``ptmp/test_*/tmp/jcb.${PDY}${cyc}.${jobid}/`` directory, where ``${PDY}${cyc}`` is in YYYYMMDDHH format (see :numref:`Section %s <nco-dir-entities>`), and the ``${jobid}`` is the job ID assigned by the system.
 Users can also access this file via the ``tmp_dir/jcb.${PDY}${cyc}.${jobid}`` shortcut in their experiment directory.
 The example below shows what the complete ``jcb-base_snow.yaml`` file might look like for the 2025-01-19 00Z cycle.

-..
-COMMENT: Update info about GHCN.yaml since this file no longer exists as such.

 .. code-block:: yaml